Hjartdal Municipality: History

-Up to the 1500s, the Hjartdal parish had been quite large.
+Up to the 1500s, the Hjartdal prestegjeld had been quite large.
 It stretched from Rauland in the west and Kongsberg to the east.
-Counting from west to east, the villages of Åmotsdal, Svartdal, Hjartdal, Tuddal, Sauland, Gransherad, Bolkesjø, Jondalen and Lisleherad were all at one point included in the same parish.
-Sometime after 1687 Lisleherad was transferred to the partish of Heddal.
+Counting from west to east, the villages of Åmotsdal, Svartdal, Hjartdal, Tuddal, Sauland, Gransherad, Bolkesjø, Jondalen, and Lisleherad were all at one point included in the same prestegjeld.
+Sometime after 1687 Lisleherad was transferred to the Heddal prestegjeld.
 Then in 1860, the Gransherad area was separated.
 Today, the Hjartdal parish and municipality consists of the three main village areas: Hjartdalsbygda, Sauland, and Tuddal.